addrummond/jsockd/Readme.md

 The third field is the JSON-encoded parameter value.

 The server responds with a single line (terminated with `\n`) consisting of the command ID followed by a space and then either
-* the JSON-encoded result of the command, if successful; or
+* the string `ok` followed by a space and then the JSON-encoded result of the command, if successful; or
+* the string `message` followed by a space and then a JSON-encoded message sent by the command via `JSockD.sendMessage`; or
 * the string `exception` followed by a space and then a JSON-encoded error message and backtrace (see next subsection).

+In the `message` case, the client should respond with the command id followed by a separator byte and then either the special string `internal_error` (if an error occured when the client tried to process the message) or a JSON-encoded response value, and then finally another separator byte.
+The server responds either with another `message` (in which case the client should respond as before) or with an `ok` or `exception` response.

 As the protocol is synchronous, command IDs are not strictly necessary.
 However, it is recommended to check that responses have the expected command ID as a means of ensuring that the client code is working correctly.